 Where am I?
 What is this?

-My goal is to tell compelling true stories that do justice to whatever subject it is I’m writing about.
-I try to approach each topic with an open mind and an appreciation that it exists on its own terms.
+My name is Dylan Taylor-Lehman, and I am a nonfiction writer whose goal is to tell compelling true stories that do justice to the experience, history, and impact of the people or topic I’m writing about.
 I particularly like longform journalism and narrative nonfiction, and most of the work you’ll find here is of that variety.

 In general, I love cats, I love tubing, I love to travel, I love the most stridulous of death metal, and I love being outside.